Wa `alaykum as-Salamu wa Rahmatullahi wa Barakatuh.

 A Muslim’s relation with Allah is that of deep love, devotion and obedience.
 We love Allah because He loves us; “He loves them and they love Him…” (Al-Ma’idah 5:54)

 Hajj gives us a sense of history.
-Our faith is deep-rooted in history.
-This is the religion of Allah given to us by His many prophets: Adam, Nuh, Ibrahim, Isma`il and finally Prophet Muhammad (peace and blessings be upon them all).
+Our faith is deeply-rooted in history.
+This is the religion of Allah given to us by His many prophets: Adam, Nuh, Ibrahim, Isma`il and finally Prophet Muhammad (peace be upon them all).
 These were the people who loved Allah, and Allah loved them and made them the guides of humanity.

 2. Hajj gives the universal spirit of Islam